PawishrajhenAR/skin-disease-diagnosis/README.md

 - Traditional Chinese (`tw.json`)
 - Simplified Chinese (`zh.json`)

+## About the Dataset

+HAM10000 ("Human Against Machine with 10000 training images") dataset - a large collection of multi-source dermatoscopic images of pigmented lesions.

+The dermatoscopic images are collected from different populations, acquired and stored by different modalities.
+The final dataset consists of 10,015 dermatoscopic images.

+It has 7 different classes of skin cancer which are listed below:
+- Melanocytic nevi
+- Melanoma
+- Benign keratosis-like lesions
+- Basal cell carcinoma
+- Actinic keratoses
+- Vascular lesions
+- Dermatofibroma

 ## Ollama Integration
 This project integrates the `ollama` library, which provides additional functionality for advanced operations.
 Ensure that `ollama` is installed and properly configured in your environment.